 in the world provides a unique value proposition to digital minds.
 Thirdly, we have built digital labs at multiple offices and are encouraging all our data scientists and software developers to spend up to 20% of their time on education.
 Finally, we also nurture good relations with universities.

 Are employees resistant to this new way of working?

 My role requires that I gather a clear understanding of varying perspectives and ensure a seamless integration across different parts of the organisation.
 At large, we have witnessed high levels of curiosity and engagement from our employees.
 Whenever we host large-scale digital events, we see high employee participation.
 Overall, we are off to a good start.
 Now we must prove to everyone that these new methods, processes, and ways of working will drive value before people fully buy into it.
 Once that is achieved, we need to ensure we deliver those solutions with sufficient speed and accuracy.

 The future of digital transformation at Equinor

 Which are your key upcoming milestones and what would success on those mean?

 At Equinor, our first and foremost priority is the safety of our employees.
-We ensure that every employee in our organization is provided a safe
+We ensure that every employee in our organisation is provided a safe

 and secure environment at work.
 We strongly believe that digital is going to be a key enabler to continuously improve the safety performance at Equinor.
 We are also focused on value creation.
 We have an ambition to increase the value of our existing assets by $2 billion by 2025.
 We also have efficiency targets of reducing drilling cost by 15% and investments in future field developments by30%.
 Lastly, we can increase employee engagement and upskill our workforce by teaching them new digital tools and engaging them continuously in our digital journey.
 This will have a high impact on their everyday productivity.